sagarbisht1710/Count-Down-Timer/README.md

 I would like to extend my heartfelt thanks to Unified Mentor for providing the opportunity and support for this internship project.

-Additionally, thank you to all future contributors who will dedicate their time and effort to improving the Countdown Timer project.